bfshi/scaling_on_scales/README.md

 `img_sizes`: Alternatively, instead of assigning `scales`, you can assign the image size for each scale.
 For example, `img_sizes=[224, 448]` will yeild with same results as `scales=[1, 2]` for default size of 224<sup>2</sup>.

 `max_split_size`: The maximum size of sub-images splitted from the large image.
 For each scale, the image will be splitted into `ceil(img_size_that_scale / max_split_size)**2` sub-images.
 If `None`, set by default as the size of `input`.

+`split_mode`: How to split the image when the image shape cannot be devided by `max_split_size`.
+If set to `resize`, it will resize the image to the closest size the can be devided by `max_split_size`, extract the feature, and resize the feature map back to the size that corresponds to the original image size.
+If set to `pad`, it will pad the image (and unpad the feature map) instead of resizing.
+Default is `resize`.

 `resize_output_to_idx`: Which scale to resize the final feature map to.
 Default is the first scale in `scales` or `img_sizes`.